logicalclocks/feature-store-api/.github/pull_request_template.md

 - [ ] Manual Tests on VM

-**Checklist for the the Assigned Reviewer:**
+**Checklist for the Assigned Reviewer:**

 ```
 - [ ] Checked if merge conflicts with master exist
 - [ ] Checked if stylechecks for Java and Python pass
 - [ ] Checked if all docstrings were added and/or updated appropriately
+- [ ] Ran spellcheck on docstring
 - [ ] Checked if guides & concepts need to be updated
 - [ ] Checked if naming conventions for parameters and variables were followed
 - [ ] Checked if private methods are properly declared and used
 - [ ] Checked if hard-to-understand areas of code are commented
 - [ ] Checked if tests are effective
-- [ ] Built and deployed changes on dev VM to test manually
+- [ ] Built and deployed changes on dev VM and tested manually
 - [x] (Checked if all type annotations were added and/or updated appropriately)
 ```